-The early stages of syphilis are easy to treat.
+The early stages of this bacterial infection are easy to treat.
 A single dose of penicillin can usually cure a person who has had an infection for less than a year.
 Additional doses are needed to treat someone who has had syphilis for longer than a year.

 For people who are allergic to penicillin, other antibiotics are available for treatment.

 Keep in mind that any damage caused by syphilis in the later stages cannot be undone.
-If you are at risk for syphilis, regular testing will help you catch the infection at its earliest, most treatable phase.
+If you are at risk for this bacterial infection, regular testing will help you catch the infection at its earliest, most treatable phase.

 What’s going to happen to me?!!?!
 Syphilis Expectations: